layer5io/image-hub/README.md

 1. Test your ability to "pull" an image (images are not in fact pulled, but an HTTP request is sent to the backend `api`).
 You would not be able to pull an image, and the response would say "unauthorized".
 1. Sign up a new user and select a subscription plan.
-1. Login as that user.
+1. Log in as that user.
 1. Test your ability to "pull" an image.
 You should be able to pull an image.
 1. Open Meshery's performance management page (http://localhost:9081/performance)
 1. Configure a performance test against http://x.x.x.x:31118/api/pull (where x.x.x.x is your machine's host IP address, not "localhost")